Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have gone 24-22 in games they were listed as the moneyline favorite (winning 52.2% of those games).
+- The Red Sox have been the moneyline favorite 47 total times this season.
+They've finished 25-22 in those games.

-- The Red Sox have a 67.7% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Red Sox have an implied win probability of 64.9%.

-- Boston has had an over/under set by oddsmakers 109 times, and have combined with opponents to go over the total in 55 of those games (55-51-3).
+- Boston has played in 110 games with set over/under, and have combined with opponents to go over the total 55 times (55-52-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!